MongoDB World is a conference intended for networking and collaboration for MongoDB developers and operators.

 MongoDB is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds, experiences and beliefs.
-Sexual language and imagery is not appropriate for any conference venue, including talks.
+Sexual language and imagery are not appropriate for any conference venue, including talks.

 Be kind.
 Do not insult or put down other attendees.
 Behave professionally.

 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for MongoDB World.
 Interactions should be positive, respectful and helpful.
 If someone lacks knowledge in a particular area, we should seek to educate and not shame them.

 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.

 Thank you for helping make this a welcoming, friendly event for all.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the conference staff immediately.
 Conference staff will be wearing MongoDB t-shirts.